-Incorrect network/computer asset (device type) count: Starting in 2009 SURFnet owns and uses an asset management system, which contains accurate information on the installed base of network equipment.
+Incorrect network/computer asset (device type) count: Starting in 2010 SURFnet owns and uses an asset management system, which contains accurate information on the installed base of network equipment.
 For this assessment, this asset database was used to provide equipment type counts.
 While preparing this report we visited several sites to check for deviations from this database, which are minimal.
 Therefore we expect deviations in network equipment counts to be minimal (less than ten devices).
 SURFnet does not have an asset management system for their computer systems, used to deliver services over the network.
-Due to the fact that such a database is non-existent we visited all sites to retrieve this data.
-Therefore we expect deviations in computer energy consumption to be minimal.

 Deviations in Operational boundaries: As mentioned in the previous paragraph, SURFnet owns an asset management system.
 In this system the location of network equipment is included in this database.
 A change in the number of locations is tracked in this system.
-For computer systems SURFnet does not own an assent management system.
-This is mitigated by visual inspection no a visit to each datacentre where computer systems are located.
+For computer systems SURFnet does not own an asset management system.

-Power measurement instead of consumption counts: The energy consumption of the SURFnet network is based on two power measurements from a part of SURFnet network equipment (January and December 2011).
+Power measurement instead of consumption counts: The energy consumption of the SURFnet network is based on two power measurements from a part of SURFnet network equipment (January and December 2012).
 These measurements were necessary because no electrical power/consumption meters were installed in facilities.
 The task of installing electrical consumption meters (which is the most accurate measurement method) was not done because of complexity and costs.
 This is caused by the large number of locations, and the variation in power distribution per location.
-At this moment SURFnet is planning to gradually introduce electrical consumption meters in the network.
+At this moment SURFnet is working on software based energy consumption monitoring in it's network.